RobertIonutF/veridion-job-app/reasoning.md

 # Reasoning and Approach

 # Preface: AI and reasoning on its own
-I used AI (more precisely, GPT‑5) not for “vibe‑coding,” but as a focused assistant.
-My approach was to drive toward the product requirements as a software engineer: define clear goals, have the AI draft pieces, then step in wherever it got stuck or produced problematic code.
-I first saved the requirements (the brief in `meta/req.md`) and guided the AI to the end result.
-I also added tests (unit and integration) and a tiny EJS + Tailwind frontend for easier validation.
+I used AI (more precisely, GPT‑5) as a focused assistant—not for “vibe‑coding.”
+I defined clear goals from `meta/req.md`, asked for targeted help, and reviewed/edit every change.
+Where drafts were off, I wrote or corrected the code myself.
+I added tests (unit and integration) and a tiny EJS + Tailwind UI to validate behavior quickly.

+Process at a glance: Starting code → Iteration → Optimizing → Securing → Refactoring → Documentation/Tests.

 # Steps
-1. Guide the A.I towards the product requirements.
-(Step in when needed, e.g: applying a different algorithm, concept, etc)
+1. Guide the AI toward the product requirements (step in when needed—change algorithms, data shapes, or constraints).
 2. Add tests
-3. Optimize & Secure API & process
+3. Optimize the algorithm and data path
+3.1 Secure the API and UI flows
 4. Documentation.
-5. Deploy
+5. Documentation and developer experience (DX)

 # Why?
 Doesn’t this defeat the purpose of testing skills?
 - My view: the primary goal is translating requirements into robust software.
 AI can accelerate this while I retain ownership of architecture, quality, and security.
 Treat initial drafts as fallible; harden and optimize them.